 North Carolina State University

-As Director of Technical Design at Fullbeauty Brands, Marijo's primary job responsibilities include maintaining fit and garment construction standards, developing body measurement standards and mannequins, and training company partners overseas in our fit requirements.
-Marijo also leads a team involved with their latest venture into 3D product development.
-An active member of the ASTM D13.55 Subcommittee on Body Measurements for Apparel Sizing, she works with other professionals from industry to establish body measurement standards.
+As Former Director of Technical Design at Fullbeauty Brands, Marijo's primary job responsibilities included maintaining fit and garment construction standards, developing body measurement standards and mannequins, and training company partners overseas in our fit requirements.
+Marijo also lead a team involved with their latest venture into 3D product development.
+An active member of the ASTM D13.55 Subcommittee on Body Measurements for Apparel Sizing, Marijo worked with other professionals from industry to establish body measurement standards.

 With more than 20 years experience in the apparel industry, Mark Charlton is a technical leader who has worked with manufacturers, trading companies, direct-to-consumer retailers, omni-channel national and global brands.
 His key focus is product groups from M2M tailoring to lingerie and everything in-between.
 He has an uncompromising approach to understanding the complexities of apparel fit, both on a consumer and global level.
 Additionally, Mark has a proven record of driving and implementing organizational and process change from corporate teams throughout the global supply chain.